 In case of severe symptoms, do not try to identify the substance first.

-The priority is to call for help.
+The priority is to call for emergency help.
 A screening test can assist in prevention or guidance efforts, but it never replaces urgent medical care.

 Frequently asked questions about new synthetic drugs